eenglish34/E-BlockMail/doc/README.md

-Eblockmail Core
+EBlockmail Core
 =====================

 Setup
 ---------------------
-[Eblockmail Core](http://Eblockmailcoin.com) is the original Eblockmail client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Eblockmail transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[EBlockmail Core](http://eblockmail.org/wallet) is the original EBlockmail client and it builds the backbone of the network.
+However, it downloads and stores the entire history of EBlockmail transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Eblockmail on your native platform.
+The following are some helpful notes on how to run EBlockmail on your native platform.

 ### Unix